 In fact, I did my capstone undergraduate research on social media practices and strategy at the University of North Carolina Asheville.
 Around then, I also began my digital marketing career as a content writer and keyword assistant for real estate lead generation company Element-360.

-Throughout all of this, my love for writing, fiction and film impacted the style in which I created digital content.
-Companies are no different than a character in a short story or poem: they have unique accomplishments and challenges that people delight in relating and understanding.
+At the same time, I completed the creative writing program.
+My love for comedy, fiction and film informed what I wrote for work.
+I discovered companies were no different than a character in a short story or poem: they have unique accomplishments and challenges that people delight in relating and understanding.

 After graduating, I spent a year and a half building Darby Communications’s digital marketing services.
 It became apparent traditional media agencies had little-to-no knowledge on how to manage social media, so I decided to strike out on my own.